 If you have contacted us with a complaint or query we will store your personal information for as long as is reasonably required to resolve your complaint or query.

-We retain technical information from Google Analytics for 26 months from the date it is collected.
+We retain technical information from Google Analytics for at least 2 years from the date it is collected.